12. New York

-You can kind of take the comments about Virginia, replace "Devil's Backbone" with "Wicked Weed," and basically go from there, except the key difference is that North Carolina's game is just a bit stronger overall.
-Heist, Green Man, Olde Hickory, Ponysaurus -- Asheville might still be the state's beer capital, but there's fine hop artistry being performed statewide.
+You can kind of take the comments about Virginia, replace "Devil's Backbone" with "Wicked Weed," and basically go from there, except the key difference is that North Carolina's game is just consistently crushing it.
+Heist, Green Man, Olde Hickory, Ponysaurus, Burial -- Asheville might still be the state's beer capital -- and some would officially agree with its Beer City USA title -- but there's fine hop artistry being performed statewide.
 It's also worth mentioning that a bottle of barrel-aged Sexual Chocolate from Foothills pairs really well with repeated viewings of Coming to America.

 If all Maine had going for it was Maine Beer Co., it'd still be in a damn fine place, as anyone who's ever had a sip of their Lunch or Dinner knows they aren't just fun names -- it's legitimately tempting to fully replace meals with them and bask on the overflow of juicy hops.
 But there's so much more!
 Allagash has been so good for so long that it sometimes gets a bit taken for granted.
 Oxbow is dynamite with saisons.
 Bissell Brothers Swish is right there with MBC's best efforts.
 Foundation has only been at it a couple of years and is already turning heads.
 We're going to stop there and lose ourselves in a daydream about moving to Portland and subsisting entirely on a diet of lobster rolls and hazy IPAs.
 You should, too.